microsoft/lepton_jpeg_rust/README.md

 * [Submit bugs and feature requests](https://github.com/microsoft/lepton_jpeg_rust/issues), and help us verify as they are checked in
 * Review [source code changes](https://github.com/microsoft/lepton_jpeg_rust/pulls) or submit your own features as pull requests.
+* The library uses only **stable features**, so if you want to take advantage of SIMD features such as AVX2, use the Wide crate (see the idct.rs as an example) rather than intrinsics.

 ## Code of Conduct